krzysztofzuraw/kzuraw.com/src/content/writing/2016-12-04-aws-transcoder.md

 });
 ```

-Going from the top - django by default uses csrftoken so I have to get
+Going from the top - django by default uses csrf token so I have to get
 it that my request passes the authentication.
 I'm using here library
 called [js-cookie](https://github.com/js-cookie/js-cookie).
 In
-`ajaxSetup` I tell jQuery to always send csrftokens while using ajax
+`ajaxSetup` I tell jQuery to always send csrf tokens while using ajax
 request.
 Below I add the event listener to an element that has `.alert`
 class.
 This event - `closed.bs.alert` is provided by bootstrap.
 On
 triggering this event I send ajax POST to url from data attribute in